 Jung agreed with Freud that our past experiences, especially during early childhood, affect our behavior — but he also believed our aspirations for the future had an impact as well.
 He believed the human psyche is largely influenced by collective unconsciousness through a sort of “primordial imagery.”

 Jung disagreed with Freud regarding the role of sexuality.
 He viewed the libido as more than just sexual energy but as a form of generalized psychic energy.
-This psychic energy was present in order to motivate an individual in many different ways beyond sexual.
+This psychic energy is needed to motivate an individual in ways beyond sexual.
 He saw it as a drive for spirituality, intellectualism, and creativity.

 Jung published an extensive library of works and is the founder of analytical psychology.
 He developed his theories through his mentorship under Freud, his trip to India (and subsequent exposure to Hinduism), and his own struggles with sanity and mental health.